I have wanted to work from home for as long as I can remember!

-Since I did all these side gigs for fun, I didn’t pay much attention to how distracted I was while trying to work.
+Since I did all these side gigs for fun, I paid little attention to how distracted I was while trying to work.

 However, now that I am leaving my full-time job to work from home, I am noticing how easy it is to get distracted!